ST10036905/MedCheck/README.md

 My Medicine (Display Data)
 From Firebase: Data is fetched in real-time from the Firebase database and displayed in a ListView.
 This allows users to see medications that are synced across devices.
 From SQLite: Data is retrieved from SQLite and displayed in a TextView, providing a list of medications that can be accessed offline.

+The following images are showing the medicine details user input being saved and displayed.
+Add Medicine requuires user input of the medication while My Medicine allows the user to read about their saved mediciation after tapping on the view button.

 ******* Azania Ncube ST10036066